iainctduncan/learn-scheme-for-max/part_1.rst

 In the above example, the cdr of list-b *is* list-a.

-To make a list from scratch with cons, we must backwards, starting with the null list.
+To make a list from scratch with cons, we work backwards, starting with the null list.
 And we make the null list by quoting the printed representation of an empty list, **'()**.